vfelix-00/ee157_lab3/README.md

 3. The “air gap” used is actually a Kapton or paper gap.
 The Kapton/paper is non-magnetic, and behaves the same as a true air gap.
 What would happen if aluminum was used for the gapping material?

-The permeability of free space is represented by μ0 = 4π * 10^−7 H/m = 1.25663753 * 10^−6 H /m.
+The permeability of free space is represented by μ0 = 4π * 10^−7 H/m = 1.25663753 * 10^−6 H / m.
 The permeability of aluminum is  μaluminum = 1.256665 * 10^−6 H/m which is similar to μ0.
 This makes sense since aluminum isn't magnetic as well.
-Our values would change only by a little if at all.
+Our values would only change by a little if at all.
 We might see a very small increase in inductance since the inductance is proportional to the permeability of material in the air gap.